Review and Comment on the Article

 This article is an example of a sales type of publication for Assisted Living Facilities.
-While it does provide some general comments on Assisted Living, many of the words and ideas may be miss interpreted by those looking for Assisted Care, Assistance and personal care.
+While it does provide some general comments on Assisted Living, many of the words and ideas may be miss interpreted by those looking for Assisted Care, Assistance, and personal care.
 The goal of this discussion is to bring attention to some ideas, phrases, and words that might be miss interpreted by many readers.
-Clarifying these words will help the reader better understand what they want and need in a care setting from Assisted Living, Home Care, Hospice Care, Residential Care Homes, Hospitals or any related Care settings.
+Clarifying these words will help the reader better understand what they want and need in a care setting from Assisted Living, Home Care, Hospice Care, Residential Care Homes, Hospitals, or any related Care settings.

 This exercise will help to raise awareness to the interpersonal, people, part of assistance and care.
-While it is hard to describe people, feelings, caring, character and responsibility, it is very important to strongly consider these things, instead of focusing on the physical plant, or the hotel style “service” of doing your laundry out and housekeeping.
-Look not only at the care you want today but also at the care you will increasingly need in the future before you choose a low care alternative today.
+While it is hard to describe people, feelings, caring, character and responsibility, it is very important to strongly consider these things, instead of focusing on the physical plant, or the hotel-style “service” of doing your laundry out and housekeeping.
+Look not only at the care you want today but also at the care, you will increasingly need in the future before you choose a low-care alternative today.
 Choosing a care setting with more care today will help you feel your best today and will improve the continuity of care and care you receive for the rest of your life.
 If you choose the lower continuity of care options today it is likely you will be forced to accept less care when you need it in the future or to move at a time when you are less able to adapt to the changed care setting.

 We have re- written each paragraph of the Assisted living Article word for word and followed it with our comments on what is stated in the paragraph

 What are the two worlds he is talking about in line one?
 It is implied in this statement that all of ones’ care needs can be met in an Assisted Living Facility.
 Of course, maintaining independence is the “best world”, no matter what the setting.
-Unfortunately, when most people consider Assisted Living they are already in need of some amount “care” or assistance.
+Unfortunately, when most people consider Assisted Living they are already in need of some amount of “care” or assistance.
 The reality is that as you age, your care needs and the amount of assistance you need to function will increase.
-Which is why, it is not the structural facility that is truly important, but it is the system of caregiving and coordination of care that is offered at a facility that is the most crucial factor.
-It is the ease and reliability of receiving care you need when it is needed.
+This is why, it is not the structural facility that is truly important, but it is the system of caregiving and coordination of care that is offered at a facility that is the most crucial factor.
+It is the ease and reliability of receiving the care you need when it is needed.

 These communities grant their residents with the independence they require with the knowledge that care services as well as person care availed to them anytime they require them.
 These communities are aimed at offering the inhabitants with assistance in doing their basic activities.